SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

       * `dotnet test BookShop.AcceptanceTests --filter Name~"Author should be matched in Searching for books"`
       * Note: you have to add the `in` word between the scenario title and feature title.
 This is how the `Name` property of the test is built.
       * Note: you have to use the `~` (contains) operator to match the `Name` property.
-  * Filter by scenario title AND feature title AND target
+  * Filter by scenario title AND feature title AND target (= the full name)
       * `dotnet test BookShop.AcceptanceTests --filter Name="Author should be matched in Searching for books \(target: Integrated\)"`
       * When using the targets feature of SpecFlow+ Runner the same scenario can be executed on different targets, hence the target is also included in the name of the test.
+      * Note: For this example the `Integrated` target must be enabled in the `Default.srprofile`.
       * Note: here you can filter with exact match using the `=` (equals) operator to match the `Name` property, because you use the full name in the filter.
       * Note: the filter syntax of `dotnet test` recognizes parenthesis to enclose conditional operators.
 To match the string `(target: Integrated)` in the name we have to escape the parenthesis with a preceeding `\` (backslash) character.
-      * Provided that you enabled also the `Chrome` target in the `Default.srprofile` you can execute the same test with the Chrome UI automation
+      * Provided that you enabled also the `Chrome` target in the `Default.srprofile` you can execute the same test with the Chrome UI automation as:
         *  `dotnet test BookShop.AcceptanceTests --filter Name="Author should be matched in Searching for books \(target: Chrome\)"`
 * Run all scenarios with the Controller level automation (and skip UI automation targets) to get a quick test result
-  * `dotnet test BookShop.AcceptanceTests --filter Name~"\(target: Integrated\)"`
+  * `dotnet test BookShop.AcceptanceTests --filter Name~"target: Integrated"`
-    * See the notes for "Filter by scenario title AND feature title AND target" above.
+      * Note: For this example the `Integrated` target must be enabled in the `Default.srprofile`.

 > *__Tip:__ You can list all acceptance tests with the `dotnet test BookShop.AcceptanceTests -t` command.
 The tests are listed by the `Name` property.
 This can help to check the naming convention and to construct the desired filter by `Name` (e.g. `--filter Name~"Author should be matched in Searching for books"`).*